James Bond Style: Reviewing the Rogue Territory Supply Jacket

 - It’ll bunch up where it gets flexed a lot, like the back of the knee on jeans.
 This will shorten the sleeves.

-If my L were a millimeter smaller, I’d hate it, but I think it looks fine when unbuttoned.
+If my Large were a millimeter smaller, I’d hate it, but I think it looks fine when unbuttoned.
 That said, if I could do it all over again I’d get the XL and have a tailor taper the waist just a little.

 In summary: the sizing is frustrating, and if you’re overweight you should just forget about it.
 I treat this garment like a leather jacket: something I’d never want to button up anyway, so it’s no big deal that it’s too tight when I do.